Bluebird Backcountry

 • Please stay in the vicinity of the camping area at all times unless accompanied by the camp host.

-• Well behaved dogs are allowed, but please be aware that dogs are not allowed to ski with you at Bluebird Backcountry.
+• Well behaved dogs are allowed, and are allowed to ski with you on Monday, Thursday, and Friday with the purchase of a Dog Pass.
 Please pick up after your dog!

 • Please maintain at least a six-foot distance from other parties, and wear masks if six-foot distance is not possible.